 (This book is a work in progress.
 It may at first appear to be a series of fragmentary notes.
 Keep reading, practice the techniques, and you will eventually "get the gist.")

 This book is intended as an introduction to the vital method of Hara training.
 Vital why?
 Vital because it is life-giving.
 By strengthening the "one point" or tanden in the Hara (roughly two inches below the navel), by breathing from the Hara, and by cultivating Hara Awareness or Haragei, a human being can attain equanimity along with abilities that some might call "mystical" (I merely call them mysterious, in the sense that the sound of the bamboo flute is mysterious, or that the origin, duration and ultimate end of this universe itself is mysterious and inexplicable).

 Can Hara training help you succeed in battle, in business, in your personal relationships -- in life as a whole?
 Yes.
-Absolutely it can and will.
+Absolutely it can and will, if by success you mean no matter what happens "never leaving the Tao," which is said to be "great and dignified."
 This is not a method bound to any particular ideology, although it is part and parcel of the "nonverbal" philosophical approach of Japanese culture.

 There have been several interesting books about Hara training and Haragei in the context of Zen and the martial arts.
 I refer to these in my own text where it seems helpful.
 I draw in a detailed way on my own experiences with cultivating the Hara and doing Zen, both to encourage you to practice and to give you a baseline idea of what it means to live one's life in and from the Hara.